 I had expected Lalmohan Babu to want to rest after our difficult journey.
 But he said he had never felt more invigorated in his life.
 'There is new life in every vein in my body,' he said.
-'Tapesh, such is the magic of Kedar.'1 experience inside and outside the temple are close and not easily disentangled.
-The rather than a particular aspect of it.
+'Tapesh, such is the magic of Kedar.'

+The relationships between the natural environment and the power that many experience inside and outside the temple are close and not easily disentangled.
+The "magic of Kedar" would seem to result from the experience of the visit as a whole, rather than a particular aspect of it.
 And in sites such as modern day Kedarnath, colonial and post-colonial discourses on the practice of yatra, tourism, and the scenic beauty of the Himalayan landscape must be reckoned as part of this "magic".